 The emergence of the COVID-19 pandemic (hereinafter, the “pandemic”) has forced buyers, sellers, and their advisers to adapt to the rapidly changing environment in which M&A transactions are now being pursued, evaluated, negotiated, and closed.

 The ensuing post is the second in a three-part series intended to provide a focused review of certain fundamental considerations applicable to M&A transactions in Western Canada – as impacted by the pandemic.
 Read part one of this blog series on the topic of: Acquisition Financing.
+Read part three of this blog series on the topic of Closing Mechanics and Purchase Price Adjustments.

 Material Adverse Effect Provisions